The Impact of Civil War in Sierra Leone

 In Sierra Leone, children have more opportunities to attend school today.

 The civil war in Sierra Leone raged from 1991 to 2002.
 Although the conflict has been over for more than a decade, this western African country is still struggling to recover from the bloodshed and violence that left more than 50,000 people dead.
 ChildFund has been working to help Sierra Leone communities in need since 1985, but with 70 percent of the population living in poverty, we need your help.
-Sierra Leone's civil war may be a distant memory to some, but the psychological and emotional scars of the conflict are still fresh for many children and families.
+The Sierra Leone civil war may be a distant memory to some, but its social effects as well as psychological and emotional scars are still fresh for many children and families.

 Ravaged by War

-The war displaced almost a third of the country's population; reintegration of former refugees into Sierra Leone is one of the greatest challenges ChildFund and other organizations face.
+One of the most challenging effects of the civil war that ChildFund and other organizations have faced is the reintegration of former refugees into Sierra Leone; the conflict displaced almost a third of the country's population.
 We have trained more than 1,000 adults to advocate for children's rights in Sierra Leone and to provide survivors with the psychosocial care and support that is crucial to reintegration.

 The Legacy of Violence

 During the war, numerous girls and young women were sexually abused, leaving them with serious physical and emotional injuries.
 In the years since the Sierra Leone civil war, ChildFund has assisted more than 1,000 girls and women, and our support of girls continues with the enrollment of 600 girls in home-based income generation programs, enabling them to earn a living and contribute to society in a meaningful way.
 These measures aim to provide victims of abuse with a way to transition back into a normal life.
 In addition, our Sealing the Past, Facing the Future program provides ongoing emotional support to young people who suffered trauma during the war.